cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 A light client can upgrade to being a full client at any time by downloading the full ratchet tree; a full client can downgrade by deleting its local copy of the ratchet tree.
-Before a light client uses a copy of the ratchet tree to upgrade ot being a full client, it MUST verify the integrity of the ratchet tree in the same way it would when joining as a full client, following the steps in
+Before a light client uses a copy of the ratchet tree to upgrade to being a full client, it MUST verify the integrity of the ratchet tree in the same way it would when joining as a full client, following the steps in
 {{Section 12.4.3.1 of RFC9420}}.